zaksabeast/PokemonRNGGuides/guides/sm/en/Egg RNG Without Masuda Method or Shiny Charm.md

 2. Stand directly in front of the daycare helper and start the dialogue to accept the egg.

-   - Standing off to the side may cause NPCs to flucuate when making a timeline.
+   - Standing off to the side may cause NPCs to fluctuate when making a timeline.

-3. When you get to the choice of “Yes” or “No”, press `Start + Up` to bring up the Game View window ingame, and then pause the game (`Start + Select`).
+3. When you get to the choice of “Yes” or “No”, press `Start + Up` to bring up the Game View window in-game, and then pause the game (`Start + Select`).

    - If the Game View window is already open, close and open it again when at the "Yes" or "No" selection to reset NPC counter.

 4. Follow the steps below to create a timeline to obtain the ESV you want.

    - Check the "Main RNG Egg (PID)" box in 3DSRNGTool under "Current Status".
-   - Afterwards reset "Filters" by clicking on the gear icon.
+   - Afterward, reset "Filters" by clicking on the gear icon.
    - Then follow the [timeline guide](https://pokemonrng.com/guides/usum/en/Timeline%20Guide.md) to create a timeline.
    - Creating a timeline is necessary to know what frames you can actually land on due to NPC influence on frames.